vzvca/rtp-raw-video-player/README.md

 ## Introduction

 RAW video can be sent over RTP, the way the video is packed in RTP frames is described in RFC.
 Video is not encoded and images are streamed as YUV 4:2:0 frames.
-Each RTP frame contains portions of image scanline.
+Each RTP packet contains portions of image scanlines.
 This RTP video payload is rarely used because it consumes a lot of network bandwidth compared to other payloads like h264.

-It makes t very easy to write a very simple video player with a few lines of C without any external dependencies.
+It makes it very easy to write a very simple video player with a few lines of C without any external dependencies.
 This is the purpose of this project.

 The player will output RGB frames either diretly to `/dev/fb0` or to a file which is memory mapped.
 Another program can mmap the same file and render the video in a window, take snapshots, convert the video to another format ...
 A demo program displaying the video in a window is provided, it uses SDL2.